waldrain/waldrain.github.io/pv.md

 starting to hook up cornelius' used panels directly to the battery. measured the cells to check and potentially balance the bad one.

+2021-12-03 10:40 sun is shining, finally switched from mains to pv again.

 Monitoring individual cells; voltages until november were measured with my faulty voltmeter reporting too low values; from december onwards using conrnelius voltmeter:

 <table class="r" style="font-size:80%">